ADHD In College Students

 • Time Management

-As demonstrated, ADHD/ADD can have a series of potentially debilitating effects on students’ ability to learn.
-The question accommodations coordinators will naturally ask is how can we help reduce the impact in the classroom?
+The question accommodations coordinators will therefore naturally ask is how can we help reduce the impact in a learning environment?

 Time for a simpler, smarter note taking accommodation?